 It’s a fact that some vowels are much easier to sing in a high register, frequently these are the more nasal vowels.
 As an experiment, try going up a pentatonic scale and experimenting with different vowel sounds.

-For example, “maa” “mah” “moo” “mee” “mey” “moh”.
+For example, “maa” “mah” “moo” “mee” “mey” and “moh”.
 See which works better for you at different ranges.

 Now, try slurring up an octave (starting in a comfortable register) on the word “nay”.
 Many singers will call this the “bratty singing exercise” because you might sound like an annoying child.
 However, that is what we want at this point.